kylecorry31/Robot-Vision-API/README.md

 ### TargetDetector
 The TargetDetector class specializes in finding vision targets in an image given a target specification.

+### Getting Started
+Download the jar file from the releases page (https://github.com/kylecorry31/Robot-Vision-API/releases), along with it's dependency jar from the Geometry API (https://github.com/kylecorry31/Geometry/releases/) and add them to your project in a libs folder.
+Add the libs folder to your build.properties file like so, at the end of the file:

+    userLibs = libs

+Then add both files to your Eclipse buildpath.

 ### Example
 ```Java
 CameraSource camera = new CameraSource(new UsbCamera("cam", 0));